 In its place, Apple intends to switch to an alternative ad measurement system, called SKAdNetwork, that makes use of a privacy-safe advertising attribution to let advertisers know which ad campaigns worked without granting them access to granular data or giving away a user’s IDFA.

-At the same time, hampering the ability to serve personalized in-app ads to iPhone users has raised concerns that the move would give preferential access to Apple, whose advertising tool will be switched on by default, thus potentially giving it a “platform-level advantage over competitors.”
+At the same time, hampering the ability to serve personalized in-app ads to iPhone users has raised questions that the move would give preferential access to Apple, whose advertising tool will be switched on by default, thus potentially giving it a “platform-level advantage over competitors.”

 It’s worth noting that Apple isn’t yet a big contender in online ads business like Facebook or Google (or even Amazon), but it does serve personalized ads in the App Store and on Apple News based on users’ online activities across its own apps.
 Furthermore, ad personalization is not the same as ad tracking, as the former is more about allowing Apple to use its own first-party data to serve ads.

 “Apple retains advantages that other ecosystem players cannot, simply because Apple owns the iOS platform,” said John Koetsier in Forbes last month.
 “Everyone else needs permission to allow ‘tracking,’ but Apple retains its access to more data.”

-There’s no doubting the privacy benefits of the change, but it also conveniently sidesteps Apple’s efforts to target users with its own advertising using data collecting from its users’ devices.
+There’s no doubting the privacy benefits of the change, but it also sidesteps Apple’s efforts to target users with its own advertising using data collecting from its users’ devices.